Forescout/eyeExtend-Connect/Pulse Secure/README.md

 - See license.txt file for license information

 ## Updates

+### Version 1.0.4
+This update overwrites default active user sessions of 200 to 2500.

 ### Version 1.0.3
 This update introduces Realm-based Authentication Support with backward compatibility for basic Auth.
 This version introduces a new Panel field named "Admin Realm" which could be populated with the Admin realm to be used for Realm-based Authentication and if left empty, original basic Auth will be used.